 Network Provider shall submit to OCOK a Disaster and Emergency Response Preparedness Plan (DERPP) within 30-days of the execution of the Provider Services Agreement.
 The Plan shall include provisions for pre-disaster records protection, alternative accommodations for Children/Youth in substitute care, supplies, and a recovery plan in the event of an actual emergency.
 Disaster and Emergency Response Preparedness Plans shall be completed in accordance with the Network Provider Manual and the Master Contract.
-Provider's staff and caregivers must be trained annually in order to be informed of any updates to the Provider's DERPP.
+The Provider's staff and caregivers/foster parents must review the agency's DERPP during pre-service training and annually thereafter in order to be informed of any updates to the Provider's DERPP.
 In the event of an emergency, OCOK may exercise oversight authority over the Network Provider in order to assure implementation of the agreed emergency relief provisions.

 As a provision of the Disaster and Emergency Response Preparedness Plan, all youth placed in the care of OCOK Network Providers, either within or outside of the catchment, will have location specific plans for ensuring their children's safety.
 These plans will include appropriate and effective: